ashishpapanai/ashishpapanai.github.io/_pages/about.md

 My current research interests are **Deep Learning for Computer Vision**, **Medical Image Analysis**, Explainable AI and Weakly Supervised Learning.

 I'm currently part of the Cotton ML Team of Wadhwani AI and I am working on [trap based pest managemet](https://www.wadhwaniai.org/programs/pest-management/) for cotton farming.
-My role at Wadhwani is to develop a deep learning model that can detect the presence of pests in the field and classify them into different alert categories.
+My role at Wadhwani AI is to develop a deep learning model that can detect the presence of pests in the field and classify them into different alert categories.

 Apart from my projects at Wadhwani AI, as a part of my undergraduate thesis at MAIT, I am working on [AGNI](https://agniapp.live/), which is a browser extension and a custom mobile browser to block objectionable content on the internet, without compromising on the user experience.